Fulco of Ireland

 Fulco of Ireland (fl.
 8th/9th century) was an Irish soldier.

 Biography

-Fulco was an Irish soldier who came to France with four thousand Irishmen to serve Charlemagne.
+Fulco was an Irish soldier who came to France with four thousand Irishmen to serve Emperor Charlemagne.
 He married a woman named Da Spettini and they produced a family called Scotti (Latin for Irish), a surname still found in that part of Italy.
 He is revered in Pavia as Saint Fulco.